Ice cream

 Zoe, the fourth child, chooses Banana.

-Matt, has to be the last child because he can only choose Apricot and then there are no other choices left.
+Matt has to be the last child, because he can only choose Apricot and then there are no other choices left.

 But suppose more children wanted ice cream and so they got together to work out how this could be done.

-1st. choice > A B C
+1st choice: A B C

 So seven children altogether.
 I think that the children can have different sized scoops so that even if they only have one flavour they have as much ice cream as someone choosing three flavours!

-Well that's what it's like when there are three flavours.
+So that's what it's like when there are three flavours.
 At the most, seven children can go in that order and get those choices of ice cream.
 At worst, only three children can go and get ice cream.

 #set var="roll-text" value="Be a detective!" --><!-- #set var="roll-text" value="" --></p> <p>So seven is the most, three is the least for three flavours.</p> <p>What about four flavours now that Damson is available?</p> <p>What about five ...?</p> <p><!-- #set var="roll-text" value="Be a detective!" --><!-- #set var="roll-text" value="" --></p> <p>Are you able to go on and on?</p> <p>Do you know how many different ways of getting the most children to have ice cream for four flavours?
 For five flavours?</p> <p><!-- #set var="roll-text" value="Be a detective!" --><!-- #set var="roll-text" value="" --></p> <p>So you can work all these different things out.</p> <p>Here's the next bit of the challenge - can you find out how many there are for seven flavours, without working out the answers to six flavours first?</p> <p><!-- #set var="roll-text" value="Be a detective!" --><!-- #set var="roll-text" value=""